 1885: The following Administrator's notice regarding the estate of Jonathan Dormayer is from the February 18, 1885 issue of the Somerset Herald.

-Circa 1885: The following undated document references the January 11, 1885 death of Jonathan Dormayer, and requests the increase in pension the applicants believe he should have received.
+Circa 1885: The following document, which is stamped July 3, 1885, references the January 11, 1885 death of Jonathan Dormayer, and requests the increase in pension the applicants believe he should have received.
+The Tracey Pugh who signed the document was Jonathan Dormayer's daughter.

 Return to Gunsmith Index